dmarx/bench-warmers/ufldl_history.md

 Let's consider a simple classification problem.
 You can model classification with logistic regression.
 Nice and simple, old-school statistics.
 Softmax is just multivariate logistic regression.
 Literally.
 Where do we often see softmax these days?
 Last stop on the processing pipeline for a deep neural network.
 So, pop off that last piece and what are we left with?
 On the one hand, we have one of the simplest possible classification models.
 And on the other hand, we have everything else.
 So it's completely valid to interpret that "everything else" as a machine that constructs complex features on which a simple classifier can operate.
 This is no big deal now.
 May even seem obvious.
 It was not.
 Not for a very long time.

+`<interlude: that time everyone was publishing activation functions>`

 #### Historical context

 * BERTology